 Volunteer Ireland Awards

-Every autumn people from all over Ireland nominate their neighbors, family, friends, colleagues and community supporters for the chance to win a Volunteer Ireland Award.
+Every autumn people from all over Ireland nominate their neighbors, family, friends, colleagues and community supporters for the chance to win a Volunteer Ireland Award and nominations for 2019 are now open!

 The awards present the perfect opportunity to show volunteers how much their dedication means to their communities and the causes they support.

-The 2018 Volunteer Ireland Awards took place in December, celebrating an ispiring group of volunteers, with a unique set of stories.
-The overall Volunteer of The Year Award 2018 was presented to Mary Fitsgerald.
+The Volunteer Ireland Awards took place in December, celebrating an inspiring group of volunteers, with a unique set of stories.
+The overall Volunteer of The Year Award 2018 was presented to Mary Fitzgerald.

-The 2018 Volunteer Ireland Awards were supported by Healthy Ireland.
+The 2019 Volunteer Ireland Awards are supported by Healthy Ireland.
 We are delighted to have a like minded partner who shares our passion for volunteering as a positive force for health and well-being.
 You can learn more about the Healthy Ireland programme here.

 Why We Celebrate Volunteers